 Nothing in these Policies and Procedures shall be construed as prohibiting the student from seeking assistance directly from Creighton University Student Health and Counseling, or other assistance programs for chemical impairment (such as the Nebraska Licensee Assistance Program).
 A student seeking an evaluation for a chemical impairment is encouraged to authorize release of information to the Assistant/Associate Dean for Academic Affairs if deemed in his or her best interest by the health care provider.
 A student undergoing treatment for a diagnosed chemical impairment is expected to authorize release of information to the SRAN that is pertinent to his or her treatment progress.

 All Creighton employees who serve on the SRAN are considered to be acting as agents of the University when they are performing their SRAN duties.
 In light of that fact, Creighton University shall safeguard and hold the SRAN members harmless from any claims, litigation or costs that may arise out of any actions the SRAN takes when assisting a student with chemical dependency issues, including any reports the SRAN may make to appropriate authorities regarding issues addressed in this policy.

-A student’s academic standing at the end of the most recently completed semester before entering treatment will be preserved while the student is on a leave of absence for approved chemical rehabilitation.
+A student’s academic standing at the end of the most recently completed semester before entering treatment will be preserved while the student is on a Temporary Withdrawal for approved chemical rehabilitation.
 If the student is academically ineligible to continue in the curriculum, participation in the program may not preclude administrative action for dismissal.
 This Policy does not abridge any procedure or any rights which the student may have arising under the procedures for academic performance review and/or the procedures for non-academic misconduct review as set forth in the Student Handbook.

 The impaired student will not be allowed to participate in experiential components of the educational program until permission to do so is obtained from the SRAN and treatment counselor.
 The SRAN will evaluate and determine eligibility of the student to participate or continue in leadership or extra-curricular activities in the School or University.